denzi-gh/ntr-hr-plus/README.md

 ## Recommended setup

+### Fix crashing on start/crashing during remote play

+Make sure you are on the latest Luma3DS and ideally the latest firmware.
+NTR-HR will crash if Luma3DS is too old.
+Remote play will also not function if firmware is too low.

 ### Connecting 3DS to your PC

 A dedicated WiFi AP connecting your 3DS wireless and no other wireless device, with your PC connected with Ethernet, should yield best result.
 An example would be a Raspberry Pi connected to PC with Ethernet, and bridged WiFi just for 3DS.